-Bachelor Research in Arts Fifth Year Semester (MSW) Ninth Subject : MSW MSW-CC903 C I ment and Social Welfare in ndia Credits : 5 Major Max.
+Bachelor Research in Arts (MSW) Fifth Year Semester Ninth Subject : MSW MSW-CC903 Management of Development and Social Welfare in India Credits : 5 Major Max.
 Marks : 100 Passing Marks : As per University Rules

-- Acquire knowledge of basic processes of social welfare administration. - Understand management process and develop administrative skills. - Analyze the relationship between policy and programmes. - Learn various legislations for the management of development and welfare services. - Comprehend the need for, and develop accountability to the public and the profession. •
+- Acquire knowledge of basic processes of social welfare administration. - Understand management process and develop administrative skills. - Analyze the relationship between policy and programmes. - Learn various legislations for the management of development and welfare services. - Comprehend the need for, and develop accountability to the public and the profession.